What Are Rice Purity Test Questions Really Designed For?

 Relationship and Emotional Experience Questions

-These questions relate to emotional and romantic experiences.
+These questions relate to emotional and romantic experiences.- First relationship experiences

 - Dating behavior and exposure